 1. Swim with dolphins and go whale watching

-We booked this tour directly with Divinedolphin because of their long term experience and it was incredible!
-We did this on New Year’s Day and it will be one we remember for life.
+I booked this tour directly with Divinedolphin because of their long term experience and it was incredible!
+I did this on New Year’s Day and it will be one we remember for life.
 The peak of activity for both mammals is Sept & Oct, though sitings outside of this will definitely still happen, especially with dolphins.
-Whales begin to arrive late July and leave in late December, so we didn’t see any whales on our trip, though the dolphins more than made up for it.
-At one point we were surrounded, we jumped in the bluest ocean we’ve ever seen, swimming with them was one of the most amazing things we’ve ever done.
+Whales begin to arrive late July and leave in late December, so I didn’t see any whales on the trip, though the dolphins more than made up for it.
+At one point I was surrounded, I jumped in the bluest ocean I’ve ever seen, swimming with them was one of the most amazing things I’ve ever done.
 Cost: $115USD pp

 2. Explore the nature rich Corcovado National Park